Gas Leaf Blower Ban in US States and Cities

 Ohio

-Gas-powered leaf blowers have been the subject of some city-level discussions in Ohio, but no significant state-level bans have been enacted.
-There aren’t many restrictions on how these devices can be used by businesses.
+Gas-powered leaf blowers have been the subject of city-level discussions in Ohio, but no significant state-level bans have been enacted.
+There aren’t many restrictions on how businesses can use these devices.

 Oklahoma

-Gas-powered leaf blowers have not been outlawed in Oklahoma on a state-by-state basis.
-State cities have also not taken any steps to regulate these devices.
+Gas-powered leaf blowers have not been outlawed in Oklahoma state-by-state, and state cities have not taken any steps to regulate these devices.

-• Maplewood Online: There is ongoing discussion and interest in Oklahoma regarding the potential for leaf blower bans, particularly gas-powered models, reflecting broader national trends.
+• Maplewood Online: Oklahomans are actively discussing and interested in the potential for leaf blower bans, particularly gas-powered models, reflecting broader national trends.

 Oregon